 - Applicants included in the Department of Foreign Affairs (DFA) watchlist.

-Those who want revert to their maiden name must submit the PSA-issued death certificate of their deceased spouse or PSA-issued marriage certificate with an annotation that shows annulment/divorce instruction, whichever is applicable.
+Those who want to revert to their maiden name must submit the PSA-issued death certificate of their deceased spouse or PSA-issued marriage certificate with an annotation that shows annulment/divorce instruction, whichever is applicable.

 Both original and photocopies of the requirements are needed for passport renewal.
 Whether the embassy/consulate has a photocopier or not, it’s better to have your documents photocopied beforehand.

-It will save you the time and energy having to go back and forth during your application.
+It will save you the time and energy of having to go back and forth during your application.

-Your safest bet is to wear something that covers your body just right, like a collared and sleeved shirt with pants and closed shoes.
+Wear decent clothing—something that covers your body just right, like a collared and sleeved shirt with pants and closed shoes.